rancher/docs/content/rancher/v2.x/en/installation/server-tags/_index.md

 ## Single Node Installs

-When performing single-node installs, upgrades, or rollbacks, you can use _tags_ to install a specific version of Rancher.
+When performing [single-node installs]({{< baseurl >}}/rancher/v2.x/en/installation/single-node), upgrades, or rollbacks, you can use _tags_ to install a specific version of Rancher.

 ### Server Tags

 Rancher Server is distributed as a Docker image, which have tags attached to them.
-Remember that if you use the additional tags, you must explicitly pull a new version of that image tag.
-Otherwise it will use the cached image on the host.
+You can specify this tag when entering the command to deploy Rancher.
+Remember that if you use a tag without an explicit version (like `latest` or `stable`), you must explicitly pull a new version of that image tag.
+Otherwise any image cached on the host will be used.
-You can find Rancher images at [DockerHub](https://hub.docker.com/r/rancher/rancher/tags/).

 | Tag                        | Description                                                                                                                                                     |
 | -------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |